-INTERNATIONAL RESPONSE: The international community has responded to the violence in the eastern DRC by taking diplomatic, political and military measures to confront the operations of armed groups.
-[For responses prior to November 2013, see GCR2P's Timeline of International Response to the Situation in the DRC.]
+INTERNATIONAL RESPONSE: The international community has responded to violence in eastern DRC by taking diplomatic, political and military measures to confront the operations of armed groups.
+[For responses prior to January 2013, see GCR2P's Timeline of International Response to the Situation in the DRC.]

 The UNSC currently subjects 9 entities and 31 individuals, including several M23 and FDLR leaders, to the enforcement of travel bans and asset freezes.
-On 23 January the UN Group of Experts on the DRC released their final report for 2013, alleging that even after M23's surrender, rebels continue to receive support from neighboring countries.
-On 30 January the UNSC extended the Group of Experts' mandate through February 2015.
+On 23 January 2014 the UN Group of Experts on the DRC released their final report for 2013, alleging that despite M23's surrender, the rebels continue to receive support from neighboring countries.
+On 30 January the UNSC extended the Group of Experts' mandate until February 2015.

 The Regional Oversight Mechanism of the Framework Agreement for Peace, Security and Cooperation in the DRC and the Great Lakes Region held its third meeting on 31 January on the sidelines of the African Union (AU) Summit.
 The International Conference for the Great Lakes Region (ICGLR) held a Mini Summit on 25 March to discuss the situation in the eastern DRC, addressing efforts undertaken to eliminate the FDLR, ADF-Nalu and M23.

-NECESSARY ACTION: The DRC government and MONUSCO need to ensure that the protection of civilians remains a priority as they address the military threat posed by various armed groups.
+NECESSARY ACTION: The DRC government and MONUSCO need to ensure that the protection of civilians remains the primary priority as they address the military threat posed by various armed groups.
 MONUSCO troops redeployed to eastern DRC must actively protect civilians within and outside their bases from the threat of armed groups.
 MONUSCO should support the DRC government in facilitating local peacebuilding initiatives and encourage civil society to participate in DDRRR initiatives.

-The FARDC must not permit individuals who have previously committed atrocities to join its forces and should train all recruits in the protection of civilians, respect for human rights and IHL.
+The FARDC must not permit individuals who have previously committed atrocities to join its forces and should train all recruits in the protection of civilians, respect for human rights and international humanitarian law.

-Together with the UN Special Envoy for the Great Lakes Region, the AU, ICGLR and SADC must continue to ensure that signatories to the Framework Agreement for Peace, Security and Cooperation in the DRC fulfill their commitments.
+Together with the UN Special Envoy for the Great Lakes Region, the AU, ICGLR and Southern African Development Community must continue to ensure that signatories to the Framework Agreement for Peace, Security and Cooperation in the DRC fulfill their commitments.
 Signatories must use the momentum from the defeat of M23 to help eliminate other armed groups, particularly the FDLR and Mayi-Mayi militias, and continue diplomatic efforts aimed at greater regional cooperation to prevent recurring conflict.